 Ferret doesn’t like bathing usually so be careful if they could escape.
 Fill the tub with warm water (not Lukewarm) which covers the ferret’s body while keeping its head out of the water level.
 You can purchase ferret’ shampoo from the pet store or vet and scrub it on its furry body.

 Do not use your own shampoo or conditioner as that can be toxic for your ferret and he may get sick.
-You shouldn’t bathe your ferret frequently but once in a month because it can remove natural oils from his skin and makes the odour stronger.
+You shouldn’t bathe your ferret frequently but once in a month because it can remove natural oils from his skin and makes the odor stronger.
 Once in a month bathing is safe for your ferret unless he is excessively dirty.

 Clean your ferret’s ears on a weekly basis

-You can get an ear cleaning solution available on the pet store and use it accordingly.
+You can get an ear cleaning solution available at the pet store and use it accordingly.
 Pour a small amount in the bowl, take a cotton bud and dip in the liquid then hold your ferret firmly and rub the bud along its outer ear.

 Then move the cotton bud bit deep inside the ear and rotate it gently as you clean your ear.
-When it gets dirty use another one until you feel its clean now.
-Don’t go deep in-side the ear, as you can damage the ferret’s ear.
+When it gets dirty use another one until you feel it’s clean now.
+Don’t go deep inside the ear, as you can damage the ferret’s ear.

 Brush your ferret’s teeth once a week